PerharicC/CarbonDrift/README.md

 ~/CarbonDrift$ python -m simulation.run -tmp <temperature netcdf filepath> -b <bathimetry netcdf filepath> -sdata <seed.pkl filepath> -s <starttime> -o <out netcdf filepath> -st <simulation steps>
 ```

-For further information on other arguments use header in terminal.
+For further information on other arguments use header in terminal or check the diagram above.

 **Note:** To avoid long terminal inputs, one can save parameters to a parameters.txt file of format